 When a dog doesn't want anyone near them or anyone touching an area that may be sensitive, it's not uncommon for them to bite as a means to protect themselves from further pain.
 Think about it: if you're in pain, the last thing you want is for someone to pick you up or poke at a spot on your body that's tender.
 The same holds true for dogs.

 Dogs may also bite at themselves, however, when in pain.
-In fact, this is a common behavior in dogs dealing with issues like or hip .
-You may also see this behavior when dogs are suffering from or from bites.
+In fact, this is a common behavior in dogs dealing with issues like arthritis or hip dysplasia.
+You may also see this behavior when dogs are suffering from hot spots or from flea and tick bites.

 Howling, whining, whimpering, grunting, groaning, and yelping are all sounds that dogs can make when they are experiencing pain.